Applying for asylum in Bulgaria

 At an immigration detention center (SCTAF): There are two such centers – Busmantsi and Lyubimets.
 You can apply for international protection from there as well.
 You can receive free of charge legal assistance from the Bulgarian Helsinki Committee, legal aid partner of UNHCR.

 If you apply for international protection according to the law, you should be released to an open center of the State Agency for Refugees after 6 working days (8 calendar days).
-Please note that this period starts running after you are released from quarantine.

 With the State Agency for Refugees: You can also apply for international protection directly before the State Agency for Refugees.